Read our latest case study

 What this list is not is exhaustive.
 Ubud has more good restaurants than any one guide can credibly cover, and a deliberately curated list is more useful than a 50-entry directory that nobody finishes reading.
 If you finish the list below and want more depth on the fine dining venues specifically, the Ubud fine dining guide covers each tasting menu restaurant in significantly more detail.

 One last note on bias: as the editor's note above flags, several restaurants on this list are Revasi clients.
 They are not on this list because they are clients.
 They are on this list because they would be on it regardless, and we left several Revasi clients off because they didn't earn a spot.
-The non-client restaurants (Mozaic, Blanco par Mandif, Syrco BASÈ, Room4Dessert, Hujan Locale, Liap Liap, Mama Bowl) are included because no honest guide to Ubud could leave them out.
+The non-client restaurants (Mozaic, Blanco par Mandif, Syrco BASÈ, Room4Dessert, Wedja, NARI, Kagemusha, Rayjin Ubud) are included because no honest guide to Ubud could leave them out.

 Fine Dining: The Tasting Menu Restaurants

-Seven restaurants in Ubud now operate at what would be recognised internationally as fine dining standard.
-Five of the seven serve only tasting menus.
-Two (Mozaic and Herbivore) offer both tasting and à la carte.
+Six restaurants in Ubud now operate at what would be recognised internationally as fine dining standard.
+Five of the six serve only tasting menus.
+Mozaic offers both tasting and à la carte.
 Course counts range from seven (Blanco par Mandif) to twenty-one (Room4Dessert), and prices range from approximately IDR 1,400,000 (USD 85) to IDR 2,500,000 (USD 150) per person before pairings.

 If you have a single dinner in Ubud and want to understand what's special about the place, this is the section that matters most.
 If you have multiple dinners, mix one or two from this list with restaurants from the mid-tier section below.
 Eating tasting menus four nights in a row is a less interesting trip than people expect.